Halton Arp: Biography

 Arp was born on March 21, 1927, in New York City.
-He was married three times, has four daughters and five grandchildren.
+He was married three times and has four daughters, including comic artist Andrice Arp, and five grandchildren.

 His bachelor's degree was awarded by Harvard (1949), and his PhD by Caltech (1953).
 Afterward he became a Fellow of the Carnegie Institution of Washington in 1953, performing research at the Mount Wilson Observatory and Palomar Observatory.
 Arp became a research assistant at Indiana University in 1955, and then in 1957 became a staff member at Palomar Observatory, where he worked for 29 years.
-In 1983 he joined the staff of the Max Planck Institute for Astrophysics in Germany.
-He died in Munich, Germany on December 28, 2013.
+In 1983 he stopped obtaining observing time on the Palomar telescopes, due in part to his unorthodox theories but also because he refused to submit observing proposals, on the grounds that everybody knew what he was doing.
+As a reaction, he took early retirement and joined the staff of the Max Planck Institute for Astrophysics in Germany.

+He died in Munich, Germany, on December 28, 2013.
 He was an atheist.

 Atlas of Peculiar Galaxies

 Arp compiled a catalog of unusual galaxies titled Atlas of Peculiar Galaxies, which was first published in 1966.
-Arp realized that astronomers understood little about how galaxies change over time, which led him to work on this project.
-This atlas was intended to provide images that would give astronomers data from which they could study the evolution of galaxies.
-Arp later used the atlas as evidence in his debate on quasi-stellar objects (QSOs).
+Arp's motivation for the project was his realization that astronomers understood little about how galaxies change over time.
+The atlas was intended to provide images that would give astronomers data from which they could study the evolution of galaxies.
+Arp later used the galaxies in the atlas as arguments for his views in the debate on quasi-stellar objects (QSOs).

-Other astronomers now recognize Arp's atlas as an excellent compilation of interacting and merging galaxies.
-Many objects in the atlas are referred to primarily by their Arp number.
-Many of these objects (particularly Arp 220) are also used as spectral templates for studying high-redshift galaxies.
-Arp himself disputed the idea that the peculiar galaxies were merging, claiming, rather, that apparent associations were prime examples of ejections from a host galaxy.
+Astronomers now recognize Arp's atlas as an excellent compilation of interacting and merging galaxies, with some admixture of chance alignments of two unrelated objects at vastly different distances.
+Many objects in the atlas are referred to primarily by Arp number, and some (particularly Arp 220) are used as spectral templates for studying high-redshift galaxies.
+Arp himself totally rejected the idea that the peculiar galaxies were merging, claiming, rather, that apparent associations were prime examples of ejections from a host galaxy.